szilard-nemeth/yarn-dev-tools/README.md

 ### Getting started / Setup

-You need to have python 3.8 and pip installed.
+You need to have Python 3.8 and [poetry](https://python-poetry.org/docs/#installation) installed.

-Run make from this directory and all python dependencies will be installed required by the project.
+Run `make` from this directory and all python dependencies will be installed required by the project.

 ## Running the tests